MarkoGolemovic/BOARD-GAME/README.md

 # BOARD-GAME

-Group Project in which paticpate 2 studensts.
+Group Project in which participate 2 students.
-We devlop 8 * 8 bord game.
+Description: We develop  8 * 8 connect 4  board game for two users.